Populustremuloides/one-dimensional-amdim/README.md

 # One-Dimensional AMDIM

-This is a refactored version of AMDIM implementation introduced in:
+This is a refactored version of the excellent AMDIM implementation introduced in:

 @article{bachman2019amdim,
   Author={Bachman, Philip and Hjelm, R Devon and Buchwalter, William},